GLINCKER/glin-profanity/packages/js/README.md

 ## ✨ Overview

 **Glin-Profanity** is a high-performance JavaScript/TypeScript library built to detect, filter, and sanitize profane or harmful language in user-generated content.
-With support for over 20+ languages, configurable severity levels, obfuscation detection, and real-time React integration, it’s designed for developers who care about building safe, inclusive platforms.
+With support for over 20+ languages, configurable severity levels, obfuscation detection, and framework-agnostic design, it's perfect for developers who care about building safe, inclusive platforms.

 Whether you're moderating chat messages, community forums, or content input forms, Glin-Profanity empowers you to: